Operators coming from ring schemes: Model theory of -operators

 \begin{lemma} The field $\mathfrak{C}$ is separably closed.
 If $\ka$ is perfect, then $\mathfrak{C}$ has infinite imperfection degree. \end{lemma} \begin{proof} Separable closedness follows from Lemma \ref{ver27}(2) and the fact that separable algebraic extensions are \'{e}tale.

-Take $n_2, \dotsc , n_e$ as in Theorem \ref{classop}.
-If $n_2, \dotsc , n_e = 0$ then the second assertion follows from \cite[Remark 4.12]{BHKK}.
+Let us assume that $\ka$ is perfect and take $n_2, \dotsc , n_e$ as in Theorem \ref{classop}.
+If all $n_i=0$, then the second assertion follows from \cite[Remark 4.12]{BHKK}.
 Otherwise, we may proceed as in \cite{K2}.
 Without loss of generality, we assume that $n_2>0$ and we set $q= p^{n_2}$ and $\delta = \partial_2$.
 Then, we have the same notation as in the proof of \cite[Theorem 2.2 (i)]{K2}.
 In order to repeat this proof, we just need to know that

-for $\alpha\in\mathfrak{C}^p,a\in\mathfrak{C}$, which follows from Lemma \ref{ver28} and Theorem \ref{classop}. \end{proof} We denote the forking independence in $\mathfrak{C}$, considered as a separably closed field, by $\ind^{\scf}$.
+for any $\alpha\in\mathfrak{C}^p$ and $a\in\mathfrak{C}$, which follows from Lemma \ref{ver28} and Theorem \ref{classop}. \end{proof} \begin{remark} It is not clear for us what happens in the case when the base field $\ka$ is not perfect.
+Using Lemma \ref{imperf}, we can show that $\mathfrak{C}$ still has infinite imperfection degree in the case when $\mathfrak{C}$ contains $\ka^{\mathrm{ins}}$, the perfect closure of $\ka$, and additionally when the $\mathcal{B}$-operator on $\mathfrak{C}$ is ``the zero $\mathcal{B}$-operator'' (as in Example \ref{bopex}(1)) after restricting it to $\ka^{\mathrm{ins}}$.
+We believe that $\mathfrak{C}$ always has infinite imperfection degree, but we do not know how to show it. \end{remark} We denote the forking independence in $\mathfrak{C}$, considered as a separably closed field, by $\ind^{\scf}$.
 Similarly for types, algebraic closure, definable closure and groups of automorphisms, e.g. we use the notation $\acl^{\scf}$.
-On the other hand, $\acl^{\bdcf}$ corresponds to the algebraic closure computed in the $\mathcal{B}$-field $(\mathfrak{C},\partial)$.
+On the other hand, $\acl^{\bdcf}$ denotes the algebraic closure computed in the $\mathcal{B}$-field $(\mathfrak{C},\partial)$.
 We skip the proof of the next result, since the proof of \cite[Lemma 4.14]{BHKK} can be repeated verbatim. \begin{lemma} For any small subset $A$ of $\mathfrak{C}$, we have:

 where $\langle A\rangle_\mathcal{B}$ denotes the $\mathcal{B}$-subfield of $\mathfrak{C}$ generated by $A$. \end{lemma} We proceed now towards a description of the forking independence in the theory $\bdcf$, which corresponds exactly to the description from \cite{BHKK}.
 We define the following ternary relation on small subsets $A$, $B$, $C$ of $\mathfrak{C}$: